2024-2025 Rules

 Exception: it is legal for the shooter to have his or her shooting stick at an extreme angle if the

 objective of the shot is to avoid a double hit.
-A shot such as this is not a masse shot but an
+A shot such as this is neither a masse nor jump shot but an

 attempt to avoid a follow-through and resultant double-hit.
 In general, a shot such as this will